jrb-s2c-github/atomika/README.md

 2) Check that the ansible user set in the inventory is correct
 3) Make sure that you created the public/private keys for the user configured for each node in the inventory.
 Ansible user is used in the sample inventories and is therefore recommended way.
+4) Should there be a workers group even thought it is empty the taints preventing scheduling on masters will not be removed and the cluster will never stabilize.

-## Ansible tips and tricks
+## Tips and tricks
 * https://zwischenzugs.com/2021/08/27/five-ansible-techniques-i-wish-id-known-earlier/
-* Use --start-at-task switch to continue from last successful task after fixing the cause of a failed task, e.g.
+* Use --start-at-task switch to continue from last successful task after fixing the cause of a failed task:
->ansible-playbook atomika/k8s_boot.yml  -i atomika/inventory/single_node_inventory.yml --start-at-task="Initializing Kubernetes Cluster"
+*ansible-playbook atomika/k8s_boot.yml  -i atomika/inventory/single_node_inventory.yml --start-at-task="Initializing Kubernetes Cluster"*
 * Combining --start-at-task with --step is for Ansible superusers
 * Add the "-vvv" switch to the ansible-playbook command for verbose feedback.
 * The kubectl commands can be run on any control-plane
+* Error: "dr: \\\"cni0\\\" already has an IP address different from" ==> run *"ip link delete cni0 && ip link delete flannel.1"*
+* On the master node the cluster can be interrogated on the master: *"sudo kubectl --kubeconfig /etc/kubernetes/admin.conf get nodes"*
+This is especially useful in the time between cluster initialization and the copying of the kubeconfig from this location to the home directory of the ansible user.
+* Command completion of kubectl will be enabled.
+Should it not work, install bash completion using *sudo apt install bash-completion* followed by signing out and back in again.
+This is not required when booting from a wormhole image.

 ## Other things to keep in mind
 1) Check that server IP's are correct in the inventory